Christmas is a great time to celebrate Jesus. However, it is also a very busy time, so we need to be intentional.

 - People who listen and process more easily while doing something with their hands

-- People who like to respond in a create way
+- People who like to respond in a creative way

 - People who like to make something to remind them of what they’ve discovered